 ‘Jane Fonda’s Workout’

 In addition to movies, she also became an exercise guru in the ’80s, much of the ’90s, and picked it up again in 2010 when she launched a series of videos that kicked off with 1982’s Jane Fonda’s Workout.
 This series was incredibly popular at the time.
 In more recent years, she has moved over to television in the form of The Newsroom (2012 to 2014) and her series with Lily Tomlin, Grace and Frankie (2015 and still going).
 Jane, who is 82, was married to her Barbarella director Roger Vadim from 1965 to 1973, Tom Hayden from 1973 to 1990, and Ted Turner from 1991 to 2001.
 Richard Perry was her partner from 2009 to 2017.
-She has three children.
+She has three children and is 84.

 18. Yvonne De Carlo (1922-2007)